jamielennox/requests-mock/doc/source/mocker.rst

 ================

 The mocker is a loading mechanism to ensure the adapter is correctly in place to intercept calls from requests.
-It's goal is to provide an interface that is as close to the real requests library interface as possible.
+Its goal is to provide an interface that is as close to the real requests library interface as possible.

 Activation
 ==========